Turkish Military Attacks Hold Steady in June, Remain Concentrated as Symbolic PKK Disarmament Ceremony Approaches

-On May 12, 2025, the Kurdistan Workers’ Party (PKK) announced that it would dissolve its organizational structure and end all activities carried out under the PKK name, following a three-day congress held from May 5 to May 7.
-This decision came in response to a call for peace by their imprisoned leader, Abdullah Öcalan, in late February, and the subsequent declaration of a unilateral ceasefire on March 1.
+It has been nearly two months since the Kurdistan Workers’ Party (PKK) announced its intention to dissolve its organizational structure and cease all activities carried out under the PKK name.
+This move came in response to a call for peace issued by imprisoned PKK leader Abdullah Öcalan in late February, followed by the declaration of a unilateral ceasefire on March

 Publications